How to Care For Maidenhair Ferns

 As always, don’t let your fern sit in water.
 Just because it likes its soil to be kept moist doesn’t mean it wants to sit in a bog.
 These plants can still develop root rot and fungal problems like all the others.
 It ain’t special.

-As soon as the surface of the water is dry I dampen it – you could do the same thing with a spray bottle if your maidenhair fern isn’t in the shower.
+As soon as the surface of the water is dry I dampen it – usually with the dregs of whatever is in my water glass.

 How to fertilise your maidenhair fern